junxit/us-congress-bills-117/metadata.md

 - 2022-12-01 — Introduced in Senate
 - 2022-12-01 — Read twice and referred to the Committee on the Judiciary.
 (Sponsor introductory remarks on measure: CR S6942)
+- 2022-12-15 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S7267; text: CR S7267)
+- 2022-12-15 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2022-12-15 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2022-12-15 — Senate Committee on the Judiciary discharged by Unanimous Consent.